-Everyone knows that paying attention to the road is the first rule of operating a vehicle.
-But with so much on our minds and so much of the driving process governed by muscle memory, it's all too easy to zone out and engage our inner autopilot.
+Everyone knows paying attention to the road is the first rule of operating a vehicle.
+But with so much on our minds and much of the driving process governed by muscle memory, it's all too easy to zone out and engage our inner autopilot.

 Though researchers say daydreaming while driving likely can't be completely eliminated, it can be minimized.
 Stay focused and reduce your risk of causing a distracted driving crash by: